What to expect

 Frequency and duration of therapy

-Following the consultation you may decide to contract me as your therapist.
-Sometimes people only need a few sessions to get what they need, and others need longer, several weeks or months or even years.
-I work with a treatment plan focussing clearly on what it is you want to attend to and put regular reviews in place to consider where we are in relation to these aims.
+Sometimes people only need a few sessions to get what they need, and others need longer, several months, a year, or more in some cases.
+I work with a treatment plan focusing clearly on what it is people want to attend to and put regular reviews in place to consider where we are in relation to these aims.
 I always aim to support people through their difficulties as fast as is possible, whilst respecting the pace of each individual.

 Therapy is most effective on a weekly basis, although fortnightly sessions are sometimes agreed to with Lifespan Integration (LI).
 Sessions are normally 60 minutes but if using LI, sessions can sometimes last up to one and a half hours.

 I work from a therapy room in Borrowash that benefits from being in natural surroundings, is tranquil and has good privacy.
-For LI clients and supervisees from further afield I can work via Skype, however I request that we have at least one initial face to face meeting and is dependent on the quality of skype connection.
+I only offer therapy face to face and not via Skype (or similar software).

 I hope this offers an idea of what to expect initially.
 If you have any further questions about the process please don’t hesitate to contact me (go to ‘contact’).